SugiKent/mcp-notion-server-readonly/README.md

      - `page_size` (number, default: 100, max: 100): Number of results to retrieve.
    - Returns: List of results from the query.

-9. `notion_retrieve_database`
+5. `notion_retrieve_database`

    - Retrieve information about a specific database.
    - Required inputs:
      - `database_id` (string): The ID of the database to retrieve.
    - Returns: Detailed information about the database.

-10. `notion_update_database`

-    - Update information about a database.
-    - Required inputs:
-      - `database_id` (string): The ID of the database to update.
-    - Optional inputs:
-      - `title` (array): New title for the database.
-      - `description` (array): New description for the database.
-      - `properties` (object): Updated property schema.
-    - Returns: Information about the updated database.

-11. `notion_create_database_item`

-    - Create a new item in a Notion database.
-    - Required inputs:
-      - `database_id` (string): The ID of the database to add the item to.
-      - `properties` (object): The properties of the new item.
-These should match the database schema.
-    - Returns: Information about the newly created item.

-12. `notion_search`
+6. `notion_search`

    - Search pages or databases by title.
    - Optional inputs:
      - `query` (string): Text to search for in page or database titles.
      - `filter` (object): Criteria to limit results to either only pages or only databases.
      - `sort` (object): Criteria to sort the results
      - `start_cursor` (string): Pagination start cursor.
      - `page_size` (number, default: 100, max: 100): Number of results to retrieve.
    - Returns: List of matching pages or databases.

-13. `notion_list_all_users`
+7. `notion_list_all_users`

    - List all users in the Notion workspace.
    - Note: This function requires upgrading to the Notion Enterprise plan and using an Organization API key to avoid permission errors.
    - Optional inputs:
      - start_cursor (string): Pagination start cursor for listing users.
      - page_size (number, max: 100): Number of users to retrieve.
    - Returns: A paginated list of all users in the workspace.

-14. `notion_retrieve_user`
+8. `notion_retrieve_user`

    - Retrieve a specific user by user_id in Notion.
    - Note: This function requires upgrading to the Notion Enterprise plan and using an Organization API key to avoid permission errors.
    - Required inputs:
      - user_id (string): The ID of the user to retrieve.
    - Returns: Detailed information about the specified user.

-15. `notion_retrieve_bot_user`
+9. `notion_retrieve_bot_user`

    - Retrieve the bot user associated with the current token in Notion.
    - Returns: Information about the bot user, including details of the person who authorized the integration.

-16. `notion_create_comment`

-    - Create a comment in Notion.
-    - Requires the integration to have 'insert comment' capabilities.
-    - Either specify a `parent` object with a `page_id` or a `discussion_id`, but not both.
-    - Required inputs:
-      - `rich_text` (array): Array of rich text objects representing the comment content.
-    - Optional inputs:
-      - `parent` (object): Must include `page_id` if used.
-      - `discussion_id` (string): An existing discussion thread ID.
-    - Returns: Information about the created comment.

-17. `notion_retrieve_comments`
+10. `notion_retrieve_comments`
     - Retrieve a list of unresolved comments from a Notion page or block.
     - Requires the integration to have 'read comment' capabilities.
     - Required inputs: